Majorana-magnon interactions in topological Shiba chains: Model of ferromagnetic Shiba chains

-being the pristine spin-orbit coupled SC, its coupling to the impurities with spin size $S=|{\bd S}_j|$, and the bare magnetic Hamiltonian, respectively \footnote{The magnetic Hamiltonian contains also a Dzyaloshinskii-Moriya term.
-However, it can be disregarded since it has been found to be negligible compared to the exchange term.
-However, in \cite{Note0} we account for its expression.}.
+being the pristine spin-orbit coupled SC, its coupling to the impurities with spin size $S=|{\bd S}_j|$, and the bare magnetic Hamiltonian, respectively.
 Here, $\bd{\tau}=(\tau_x,\tau_y,\tau_z)$ [$\bd{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$] are Pauli matrices acting in the Nambu (spin) space, and $\hat{\Psi}(\bd r)=[\hat{\psi}_{\uparrow}(\bd r), \hat{\psi}_{\downarrow}(\bd r), \hat{\psi}_{\downarrow}^{\dagger}(\bd r),-\hat{\psi}_{\uparrow}^{\dagger}(\bd r)]^\textsc{t}$ is the electronic field operator at position ${\bd r}$.
-Moreover, $m$ is the electron effective mass, ${\bd p}=-i\hbar\partial_{\bd r}$ the momentum operator, $\mu$ is the chemical potential, $\Delta$ is the superconducting gap, while $\lambda_R$ is the Rashba SOC strength.
+Moreover, $m$ is the electron effective mass, ${\bd p}=-i\hbar\partial_{\bd r}$ is the momentum operator, $\mu$ is the chemical potential, $\Delta$ is the superconducting gap, and $\lambda_R$ is the Rashba SOC strength.
 Finally, $J$, $J_{\rm ex}$, $K_z$, $\gamma$, and $H$ are the coupling between the spins and the condensate, the (direct) Heisenberg exchange between the spins, the local easy-axis anisotropy, the gyromagnetic ratio, and the applied magnetic field, respectively.
-Note that the Hamiltonian $\mathcal{H}_{\rm el-m}$ will effectively modify the exchange coupling $J_{\rm ex}$ via the RKKY interaction mediated by the SC.
-This splits in two contributions ($i$) one carried by the bulk SC quasiparticles, analogous to metallic substrates and ($ii$) one carried by the localized in-gap YSR states that are discussed in the following section.
-For $k_Fr>\xi_{0}/r$, with $\xi_0$ being the SC coherence length, the former dominates the RKKY exchange coupling \cite{Yao2014Enhanced} (and can determine the magnetic ground state), while the YSR states effects can be accounted for perturbatively, which represents the regime studied in this work.
-Motivated by Refs.~\cite{Nadj-Perge2014Observation,Kuster2022NonMajorana}, we focus on a ferromagnetic alignment of the magnetic impurities either in the plane or perpendicular to the SC surface.
+Note that the Hamiltonian $\mathcal{H}_{\rm el-m}$ will effectively modify the exchange coupling $J_{\rm ex}$ via the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction mediated by the SC.
+This splits into two contributions ($i$) one carried by the bulk SC quasiparticles, analogous to metallic substrates, and ($ii$) one carried by the localized in-gap YSR states that are discussed in the following section.
+For $k_Fr>\xi_{0}/r$, with $\xi_0$ being the SC coherence length, the former dominates the RKKY exchange coupling \cite{Yao2014Enhanced} (and can determine the magnetic ground state), while the YSR state effects can be accounted for perturbatively, which represents the regime studied in this paper.
+Motivated by Refs.~\cite{Nadj-Perge2014Observation,Yang2019Coherent,Kuster2022NonMajorana}, we focus on a ferromagnetic alignment of the magnetic impurities either in the plane or perpendicular to the SC surface.